krisztinanmth/React-Redux/README.md

 # React-Redux
 projects to learn and practise React &amp; Redux

-### translate
-  a simple and straightforward app, which shows a language selector at the top of the screen ... any time the user clicks on a flag, a form is rendered in chosen language underneath<br />
-    ⚽️ **aim of project:**<br />
-      * learn how to use Context system with React<br />

 ### streams
   a video streaming app (like Twitch.tv) with built-in authentication system<br />
   in the app every user can create unlimited channnels/streams that they can stream to<br />